ArtemkaKun/v-project-basement/README.md

 ## How to use it in my project?

-Just copy-paste the `.github` folder to your V project.
+1. Copy-paste the `.github` folder to your V project.
+2. Go to the `.github` folder and remove `FUNDING.yml` file.

 # Why?